btmartin721/ClineHelpR/README.md

 #### Conda Environment File

-You can use it by typing ```conda install --file environment.yml``` into a terminal that has anaconda3 or miniconda3 installed.
+You can use it by typing ```conda env create --file environment.yml``` into a terminal that has anaconda3 or miniconda3 installed.
 The ```environment.yml``` file is located in the root ClineHelpR GitHub directory.

 #### Full Manual Installation with Conda